japila-books/apache-spark-internals/docs/executor/Executor.md

 computeTotalGcTime is used when:

-* TaskRunner is requested to xref:executor:TaskRunner.adoc#collectAccumulatorsAndResetStatusOnFailure[collectAccumulatorsAndResetStatusOnFailure] and xref:executor:TaskRunner.adoc#run[run]
+* TaskRunner is requested to executor:TaskRunner.md#collectAccumulatorsAndResetStatusOnFailure[collectAccumulatorsAndResetStatusOnFailure] and executor:TaskRunner.md#run[run]

 * Executor is requested to <<reportHeartBeat, heartbeat with partial metrics for active tasks to the driver>>